Hucul Horse - Horse Breed & Info

 Hucul Article and Photos Copyrighted - see credits below

 A stud farm was first established in 1856 at Radauti (Romania), collecting some of the aboriginal animals which for centuries had bred in half wild conditions.
 Several bloodlines were established and the animals were bred only in purity.
-From these, 33 were sent to Czechoslovakia in 1922 to establish a herd and the new line of Gurgul was developed there.
+From these, 33 were sent to Czechoslovakia in 1922 to establish a herd and a new line was developed there, called the Gurgul.

 The Second World War caused severe damage to the breed and numbers dwindled.
 An experiment was done to develop a larger type of horse for work in the forest by crossing Noriker and Haflinger blood to the Carpathian.
 The new type was called Slovakian Mountain Horse.

 Horse lovers in Czechoslovakia were concerned over the lessening number of Carpathians in their country and established the Hucul Club in 1972 with four elderly mares and one stallion of the Gurgul line and have worked hard to ensure the survival of the breed.

 Huculs are bred on lines formed by the foundation stallions.
 One of the most important, Goral, was a golden sorrel foaled in 1915.
 Used in the Transcaucasian region from 1920-25 he sired many offspring.
 All of his sons were named Goral, with numbers.
 Most were sorrel in color.
 Hroby (also spelled Groby) was black and sired small but very hardy, tough offspring.